Effect of interfacial intermixing on spin-orbit torque in Co/Pt bilayers: Computational details

-Systems with more than one M layer were obtained by inserting additional M layers with the M-M interlayer distance of $\SI{2.34}{\angstrom}$ \cite{COPTLat}.
 Systems with more than six Pt monolayers were constructed by inserting additional Pt monolayers in the middle of the Pt layer with the same interlayer distance.
 Co$\mid$M and M$\mid$Pt bilayers were obtained by truncating the corresponding Co$\mid$M$\mid$Pt structure.
+Systems with two or more M layers were obtained by inserting additional M layers with the M-M interlayer distance of \SI{2.20}{\angstrom}, which gives the same volume per atom in the epitaxially constrained disordered Co-Pt alloy as in the fully relaxed L1$_1$-ordered CoPt structure.
 The Co(6)$\mid$M(3)$\mid$Pt(6) system with (001) interfaces was built using the ideal face-centered cubic lattice as in Refs.\ \onlinecite{kdbelSOT,KDB2}.

+The spin moments of Co and Pt atoms in three representative structures are shown in Table \ref{tab:magmom}.
+Those of the Co atoms are slightly enhanced near the interfaces and in the M layers compared to bulk Co.
+Pt atoms inside the M layers have sizeable spin moments of about 0.3 $\mu_B$, and there is a notable proximity effect in the Pt layers nearest to the ferromagnetic layers.

 SOT was calculated using the NEGF approach \cite{Faleev2005,kdbelSOT,KDB2} within the TB-LMTO method in the atomic sphere approximation \cite{Turek,QUESTAAL}.
 The sites in the disordered layers were randomly occupied with Co and Pt atoms, usually with a 50\% concentration.
 The charge and spin densities were obtained using self-consistent calculations treating the disordered layers within the coherent potential approximation (CPA) \cite{Turek,QUESTAAL}.
 The radii of the Co and Pt atomic spheres were adjusted so that they have equal charges in each intermixed layer.
 This ensures that substitutional disorder does not generate random Madelung potentials.
 The leads had the same structure as the active region, except that the intermixed layers were fully occupied by Co atoms.
-Five monolayers near each lead were excluded from the averaging of SOT.
-We have checked that edge effects near the leads are negligible in the calculated SOT.